 Description The executable, which forcibly stops the application.
 Specify the complete path of the executable.
 Applicable command line arguments follow the name of the executable and have spaces separating them.
 This executable can be on local storage or shared storage.
-Note: Symantec recommends to have the CleanProgram on the local storage so that in case of loss of storage connectivity VCS can take appropriate action to stop the application.
-Type and dimension: string-scalar Example: "/usr/sbin/sample_app stop" A list of processes that you want monitored and cleaned.
+Note: Veritas recommends to have the CleanProgram on the local storage so that in case of loss of storage connectivity VCS can take appropriate action to stop the application.
+Note: If the CleanProgram executable returns a non-zero value, the agent treats it as a clean failure and the resource will not fault.
+Type and dimension: string-scalar Example: "/usr/sbin/sample app stop"

+Optional attribute Description MonitorProcesses A list of processes that you want monitored and cleaned.
 Each process name is the name of an executable.
 Qualify the executable name with its complete path if the path starts the executable.
-The process name must be the full command line argument that the ps -u user -eo pid, comm command displays for the process.
-Type and dimension: string-vector Example: { "/usr/bin/sh /user/app/process1", "/usr/bin/sh /user/app/process2" }

-Optional attribute Description MonitorProgram The executable, which monitors the application.
+The process name must be the full command line argument that the ps -u user -eo pid, args command displays for the process.
+Type and dimension: string-vector Example: { "/usr/bin/sh /user/app/process1", "/usr/bin/sh /user/app/process2" } MonitorProgram The executable, which monitors the application.
 Specify the complete path of the executable.
 Applicable command line arguments follow the name of the executable and have spaces separating them.
 This executable can be on local storage or shared storage.
-MonitorProgram can return the following states: OFFLINE value is 100 or 1; ONLINE values range from 101 to 110 or 0(depending on the confidence level); 110 equals confidence level of 100%.
+MonitorProgram can return the following states: OFFLINE value is 100 or 1; ONLINE values range from 101 to 110 or 0 (depending on the confidence level); 110 equals confidence level of 100%.
 Any other value = UNKNOWN.
 If MonitorProgram is configured and not available, then resource state will be: OFFLINE if the resource was in OFFLINE state and not waiting for any action.
 UNKNOWN if the resource was in any other state or waiting for some action.
-Note: Do not use the opening and closing ({ }) brace symbols in this string.
+Note: Do not use the opening and closing ({}) brace symbols in this string.
 Type and dimension: string-scalar Example: "/usr/sbin/sample_app_monitor all" PidFiles A list of PID (process ID) files that contain the PID of the processes that you want monitored and cleaned.
 These are application generated files.
 Each PID file contains one monitored PID.
 Specify the complete path of each PID file in the list.
 The process ID can change when the process restarts.
 If the application takes time to update the PID file, the agent's Monitor function may return an incorrect result.
 If incorrect results occur, increase the ToleranceLimit in the resource definition.
 Type and dimension: string-vector Example: "/etc/sample/sample_app.pid"